Access Denied

 Grilling: Maximum Flavor, Minimal Fat

-Grilling adds smoky, charred flavor without added fat—perfect for diabetic cooking.
+Grilling adds smoky, charred flavor without added fat—perfect for diabetes-friendly cooking.
 The high, direct heat creates a flavorful crust on proteins while allowing fat to drip away.
 Grilled vegetables develop caramelized edges that make them more appealing, helping you eat more fiber-rich foods.

 Best for: Chicken, fish, lean beef, pork tenderloin, vegetables (peppers, zucchini, asparagus, mushrooms, onions)